Lake Louise Parking: Everything You NEED to Know

 Book an Organized Tour

-A surefire way to get to Lake Louise is to book an organized tour.
+If all this sounds like a bit too much for you, a surefire and hassle-free way to get to Lake Louise is to book an organized tour like this one.

 Bike to Lake Louise

-Those looking for a fantastic uphill bike ride can park their car at the Lake Louse Village or Lake Louise Ski Resort and bike up to Lake Louise.
+Those looking for a fantastic uphill bike ride can park their car at the Lake Louise Ski Resort and bike up to Lake Louise.

-The bike ride is roughly 4.5 km from Samson Mall, but it has a 200+ meter gain, which is relatively steep in such a short period.
+The bike ride is roughly 7 km from the Lake Louise Ski Resort, but it has 200+ meters of elevation gain, which is relatively steep in such a short period.
 Cyclists are advised to travel along the shoulder of Lake Louise Drive or take the Tramline Trail, which is gravel.
+Keep in mind there is ongoing construction on Lake Louise Drive in 2024.

 Roam Transit to Lake Louise